• Contact

 A pipeline that makes it easier for people to see a future here, build a life here, and stay here.

-That is not abstract, and it is not partisan.
+That is not abstract.
 It is basic competitiveness.
-Oklahoma Competes gives us a way to organize that work and keep after it, year after year.
+Oklahoma Competes gives us a way to organize that work and keep after it, year after year, instead of treating workforce like a series of one-off projects.

-And from a rowing perspective, it’s also common sense.
+And from a rowing perspective, it is also common sense.
 If you are serious about winning, you do not just hype the race.
 You build the program.
 You recruit.
 You develop.
 You train.
 You make the fundamentals repeatable.
 You do the boring work that creates the exciting outcomes.

 Workforce is the same.
 A strong economy needs people.
 It needs skilled people.
-It needs people who can get trained without navigating a maze.
+It needs training pathways that make sense.
 It needs employers who can partner with education and training providers without reinventing the wheel every time.
 It needs a state that treats talent like infrastructure.

-Luke Reynolds is the managing editor of Oklahoma Business Voice and Public Affairs Director at The State Chamber of Oklahoma.
+Luke Reynolds is the managing editor of Oklahoma Business Voice.
 He can be reached at luke@okstatechamber.com.

 ShareTweetShare